Whole Class Ensemble Teaching

 Sutton Music Trust is committed to giving every child the opportunity to play a musical instrument as outlined in the National Plan for Music Education, and we are hoping to engage with your school this year.

-Our WCET curriculum has been enjoyed by over 3000 children in Sutton in the last academic year and it is a fantastic way of supporting a broad and balanced curriculum in your school.
+Our WCET curriculum has been enjoyed by over 3,400 children in 33 Sutton schools in the last academic year and it is a fantastic way of supporting a broad and balanced curriculum in your school.

 0